andsild/blog/my-site/posts/2019-10-05-books-are-bad-for-you.markdown

 ---
-  title: Books are bad for you!
+  title: Books are Bad for You!
 ---

 When Johannes Gutenberg invented the printing press, people were sceptical.
 Wouldn't books cause an overload of information, make it easier to spread propaganda and ... ruin society?